simonmichael/hledger/hledger/hledger.m4.md

 <empty line>
 ```

-The first character after `if` is taken to be the separator for the rest of the table.
+The first character after `if` is taken to be this if table's field separator.
+It is unrelated to the separator used in the CSV file.
-It should be a non-alphanumeric character like `,` or `|` that does not appear anywhere else in the table.
+It should be a non-alphanumeric character like `,` or `|` that does not appear anywhere else in the table
-(Note: it is unrelated to the CSV file's separator.)
+(it should not be used in field names or matchers or values, and it cannot be escaped with a backslash).

+Each line must contain the same number of separators; empty values are allowed.
-Whitespace can be used in the matcher lines for readability, but not in the if line currently.
+Whitespace can be used in the matcher lines for readability (but not in the if line, currently).
 The table must be terminated by an empty line (or end of file).

-Each line must contain the same number of separators; empty values are allowed.
+An if table like the above is interpreted as follows:

-The above means: try all of the matchers; whenever a matcher succeeds,
+try all of the matchers;
-assign all of the values on that line to the corresponding hledger fields;
+whenever a matcher succeeds, assign all of the values on that line to the corresponding hledger fields;
 later lines can overrider earlier ones.
 It is equivalent to this sequence of if blocks: